My country has mandatory military or other national service. How does that affect the timing of my application to Columbia?

 No. Some families may think that their chances for financial aid might be worse when applying early, or that they should not ask for financial aid in the Early Decision process.
 Please be reassured that both Early and Regular Decision processes are need-blind and that financial aid packages are not any more or less comprehensive in the Early Decision process.
 Columbia College and The Fu Foundation of Engineering and Applied Science award need-based financial aid to all admitted first-year students.

 We know Early Decision candidates have made Columbia their first choice, and we make every effort to help these families finance a Columbia education.
-If, after receiving the estimated Early Decision financial aid offer, an admitted student’s family has concerns about meeting the expected family contribution, we encourage the family to contact the Financial Aid Office and speak with one of our counselors.
+If, after receiving the estimated Early Decision financial aid offer, an admitted student’s family has concerns about meeting the expected family contribution, we encourage the family to contact the Office of Financial Aid & Educational Financing and speak with one of our counselors.

 Are international students allowed to apply Early Decision?